avaxia8/mcp-ade-server/README.md

 # MCP ADE Server

-A Model Context Protocol (MCP) server for LandingAI's Agentic Document Extraction (ADE), enabling AI assistants like Claude to extract structured data from documents using vision-language models.
+A Model Context Protocol (MCP) server for LandingAI's Agentic Document Extraction (ADE), enabling AI assistants like Claude to extract structured data from of visually complex documents.

 ## Features